 Try out our quiz to see and let us know your result in the comments.

-All Catholic Link resources are free to use and distribute (just please give us the credit and share about our website!).
-You may print the questions in the quiz and distribute them or have the members of your group take the quiz on phones, ipads or computers.
+All Catholic-Link.org resources are free to use and distribute (please give us the credit and share about our website!).
+You may print the questions in the quiz and distribute them or have the members of your group take the quiz on phones, iPods, or laptops.
 The Holy Days of Obligation quiz would add excitement to any class learning about our faith.

 “It would be easier for the world to survive without the sun than to do without Holy Mass.” – St. Padre Pio of Pietrelcina